Harshini-2007/Smart-DVFS-predictor/README.md

-AI-Assisted Dynamic Voltage and Frequency Scaling Framework Overview
+**AI-Assisted Dynamic Voltage and Frequency Scaling Framework**
+---
+ Overview

 Dynamic Voltage and Frequency Scaling (DVFS) is widely used to reduce power consumption by adjusting CPU frequency according to workload demands.